Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 -------------

 When navigating your scene, you may accidentally navigate away from your scene and find yourself with a blank viewport.
-There are two ways to fixes this:
+There are two ways to fix this:

 - Select an object in the :doc:`Outliner </editors/outliner>`,
   then zoom to that object with :menuselection:`View --> Show Active` or :kbd:`NumpadPeriod`.